samarkhatiwala/tmm/models/current/mitgchem/README.txt

 stripFortranComments.sh.
 This isn't the most robust solution so if you run into problems trying doing it manually.

-The following are needed from the main MITgcm source tree.
-Of these only SIZE.h, PTRACERS_SIZE.h and dic_biotic_forcing.F need to be modified (as described below).
-The rest can be used without change. pkg/dic: alk_surfforcing.F bio_export.F
+The following source files are needed from the main MITgcm source tree.
+Of these only SIZE.h, PTRACERS_SIZE.h and dic_biotic_forcing.F need to be modified (as described below) and are supplied here.
+The rest are used without change by setting the path to the top level of the MITgcm source in Makefile.

+pkg/dic:
+alk_surfforcing.F
+bio_export.F